 Tooth powder swishing after each meal or snack is a potent first step toward better oral health.

 A solid, multi-step evening routine that includes 1) flossing, 2) brushing, and 3) a gum oil or mouthwash is essential.
 This routine is also useful in the morning.

 Creating your own charcoal swish (possibly with neem powder) can be a fantastic step to augment your regimen.

 Using ozoneorfluoride several times per week (or both) could improve the oral microbiome drastically — especially in the more compromised mouth typically seen in severe immunosuppression or aging.

 The fat-soluble vitamins are vital to the health of the teeth and gums, as is Vitamin C.

 Minerals are also foundational to the health of the teeth, and as with all nutrients, they must be in balance with each other as well.

 It’s important to understand how to obtain these nutrients in a balanced and thoughtful way.
 Overnutrition and imbalance can be just as detrimental as nutrient deficiency.

 Of course, dental professionals and regular checkups are entirely necessary to fix any broken teeth, dental fillings or prosthetics.
-Root canals present dead matter inside the mouth, which is prone to rotting — which is the presence of pathogens.

 Uncle Harry’s Natural Remineralization Kit